-Investors of CIM Real Estate Finance Trust, formerly known as Cole Credit Property Trust IV, should know that Haselkorn & Thibaut (InvestmentFraudLawyers.com) have started an investigation.
-This non-traded REIT is supposedly planning to reposition its portfolio into commercial mortgage loans and is intending to sell off shopping center assets to do so.
+Investors of CIM Real Estate Finance Trust, formerly known as Cole Credit Property Trust IV, should know that Haselkorn & Thibaut (InvestmentFraudLawyers.com) have started an investigation into alleged improper sales of the investment to investors.
+This non-traded REIT is allegedly planning to reposition its portfolio into commercial mortgage loans and intends to sell off shopping center assets to do so.

 CIM REIT investors can 1-800-856-3352 for a free consultation with one of our experienced securities fraud lawyers on recovery losses.
 There is limited time to file claims.